sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_24_CombinationGateQuiz/Quiz01.md

 **Description**

-a) If B = 1 both inputs to NOR gate will be 1.
-When both inputs are 1, the output of the NOR gate will be 0, so D will be equal to 0.

-b) If B = 1 both inputs to NOR gate will be 1.
-When both inputs are 1, the output of the NOR gate will be 0, so D will be equal to 0.

-c) If B = 1 both inputs to NOR gate will be 1.
-When both inputs are 1, the output of the NOR gate will be 0, so D will be equal to 0.

-d) If B = 1 both inputs to NOR gate will be 1.
+If B = 1 both inputs to NOR gate will be 1.
 When both inputs are 1, the output of the NOR gate will be 0, so D will be equal to 0.

 ---
 ---